MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 const A& a2{ 1 };
 ```

-In Visual Studio 2015, the compiler erroneously treated copy-list-initialization in the same way as regular copy-initialization; it considered only converting constructors for overload resolution.
-In the following example, Visual Studio 2015 chooses MyInt(23) but Visual Studio 2017 correctly raises the error.
+In Visual Studio 2015, the compiler erroneously treated copy-list-initialization in the same way as regular copy-initialization: it considered only converting constructors for overload resolution.
+In the following example, Visual Studio 2015 chooses `MyInt(23)`.
+Visual Studio 2017 correctly raises the error.

 ```cpp
 // From http://www.open-std.org/jtc1/sc22/wg21/docs/cwg_closed.html#1228